 Once it is uploaded, it can be accessed for use by your learners or any authorized personnel.

-What is TMS (Training Management System)?
+What is TMS (Training Management System/software)?

 A training management system or TMS is also a software designed to offer eLearning courses and perform other back-to-back office tasks associated with training such as administration, running of courses, online booking for courses, sending out surveys, reporting on vital data etc.